anthodamato/minijpa/README.md

 - Reading from database when attribute types are known:
 (for example using a 'findById').
 In this case entity class and attribute types are known.
 In case the attribute type is simple like Integer, String, etc. the building of the value is straightforward but in other cases a conversion is needed.
 For example, the @Enumerated annotation requires a conversion, from Varchar or Integer to Enumeration.
 Also, the Boolean type is stored as Integer in Oracle databases.
 The conversion is made using an AttributeMapper (very similar to JPA AttributeConverter).
-- Reading from database using native queries:
+- Reading from database when attribute types are unknown, for example, using native queries:
 the sql type returned by ResultSet is used

 ##### Jpql
 Obtained from official JPA documentation the Jpql grammar is here '/minijpa-jpa/jpql/BNF2.txt'.
-The Jpql parser is generated using [JavaCC v7.0.10](https://javacc.github.io/javacc/).
+The Jpql parser (not completed) is generated using [JavaCC v7.0.10](https://javacc.github.io/javacc/).
 The JJTree grammar file is '/minijpa-jpa/jpql/JpqlParser.jjt'.
 Class generation is done using jjtree and javacc commands:
 - jjtree JpqlParser.jjt
 - javacc JpqlParser.jj

+##### Entity class enhancement
+Entity class enhancement is made using a Java agent (EntityAgent) and [Javassist](https://www.javassist.org/).
+After entity enhancement the minijpa metamodel is generated.
+It's a set of classes like MetaEntity, MetaAttribute, etc.